tus/tus-resumable-upload-protocol/protocol.md

 The new resource has an implicit offset of `0` allowing the client to use the core protocol for performing the actual upload.

-The client MAY supply a [JSON](http://json.org/) formatted non-empty body to add additional metadata.
-In this case the request MUST contain the `Content-Type` header set to `application/json` indicating the used format.
+The client MAY supply one or multiple `Metadata` headers to add additional metadata to the file creation request.
 The server MAY decide to ignore or use this information to further process the request or to reject it.

 #### Headers